 - OFF (0): Disable all logging. - FATAL (1): Logs severe error events that lead the driver to abort. - ERROR (2): Logs error events that might allow the driver to continue running. - WARNING (3): Logs events that might result in an error if action is not taken. - INFO (4): Logs general information that describes the progress of the driver. - DEBUG (5): Logs detailed information that is useful for debugging the driver. - TRACE (6): Logs all driver activity.

-When logging is enabled, the driver produces a log file named ImpalaODBC_driver.log in the location specified in the Log Path (LogPath) property.
+When logging is enabled, the driver produces two log files at the location you specify in the Log Path (LogPath) property, where [DriverName] is the name of the driver: